brunorijsman/rift-python/doc/security-feature-guide.md

 file and in the output of show commands.
 Obfuscation of secrets is not yet supported.

-Configuring a set of keys in itself and by itself does not cause any fingerprints to be generated of checked.
+Configuring a set of keys in itself and by itself does not cause any fingerprints to be generated or checked.
 You must use the active-key element and optionally the accept-keys element (both documented below) to enable to actual generation and checking of fingerprints.

 ## Configure the active key